bxparks/acetimec/README.md

 ambiguity (if any) was resolved:

 - `kAtcResolvedUnique`: AtcPlainDateTime was unique
-- `kAtcResolvedOverlapEarlier: AtcPlainDateTime matched an overlap and was resolved to the earlier datetime
+- `kAtcResolvedOverlapEarlier`: AtcPlainDateTime matched an overlap and was resolved to the earlier datetime
-- `kAtcResolvedOverlapLater: AtcPlainDateTime matched an overlap and was resolved to the later datetime
+- `kAtcResolvedOverlapLater`: AtcPlainDateTime matched an overlap and was resolved to the later datetime
-- `kAtcResolvedGapEarlier: AtcPlainDateTime matched a gap and was resolved to the earlier datetime
+- `kAtcResolvedGapEarlier`: AtcPlainDateTime matched a gap and was resolved to the earlier datetime
-- `kAtcResolvedGapLater: AtcPlainDateTime matched a gap and was resolved to the later datetime
+- `kAtcResolvedGapLater`: AtcPlainDateTime matched a gap and was resolved to the later datetime

 The `disambiguate` parameter is *not* required for the